AmaliaEG/ActNext/ActNxtFrontend/src/store/StoresREADME.md

 ### State

-The state is determined by the values `isLoggedIn`, `userInfo` and `hydrated`.
+The state is determined by the values `isLoggedIn`, `token` and `hydrated`.
 Hydrated tells us when our auth state is loaded s.t. when we are logged in, hydrated becomes true when we have successfully loaded/read the persisted values.
 The userInfo by default contains every auth0-profile field requested from the Auth0 flow.
 For more information yuo can check the [auth0 Docs](https://auth0.com/docs/manage-users/user-accounts/user-profiles/user-profile-structure).

 Updating the state is done by calling the provided `set` function with a new state.